katfeeshh/katfeeshh/README.md

 c+h is ALWAYS welcome i love sitting with people it makes me happy!! pls tell me if u need tonetags! i also talk in all caps if im comfortable around you, please tell me if i need to tone it down a little!

-if i do seem off or not talking much, im probably not in a good mood- i tore my acl recently and its been acting up a lot recently ;D and i can't run competitively until next spring or until i get my acl surgery and recover from that, so please be patient with me sometimes!! i try my best to try and not let that change the way i int with people! ^-^
+if i do seem off or not talking much, im probably not in a good mood- currently recovering from acl surgery and my knee feels like a wobbly noodle so please be patient with me sometimes!! i try my best to try and not let that change the way i int with people! ^-^

 ## dni! ❀
 basic dni criteria, please don't be mean to me or my friends!
 18+ pls iwc! (few exceptions) i block/hide freely, if i don't like you, ill js ignore u!